FHanus/SenseGlove-Robotics/scripts/README.md

     Verify that Bluetooth is enabled on your computer.
     Confirm that the NOVA glove is in pairing mode.
     Check that the SenseCom.x86_64 executable is in the correct location.

-**Additional Resources**

-For more information, user manuals, or support, please visit our SenseGlove-Robotics Documentation or contact our Support Team.

-**License**

-This project is licensed under the MIT License.